-Cocaine users may be risking problems such as heart damage, even when using cocaine casually.
+Cocaine users may be risking problems such as heart damage or cocaine psychosis, even when using cocaine casually.
 Snorting cocaine causes damage to the cartilage in the nose over time, while smoking crack cocaine can lead to breathing difficulties and chest pains.

 The rate of deaths in England and Wales related to cocaine has risen sharply since 1993 – more so than any other drug.
 In 2018, they were at their highest ever level.

 In 2018, the numbers were higher for the seventh consecutive year.
 In 2011, there were 1.9 deaths per million people due to cocaine, whereas in 2018, this number had risen to 11.1 deaths per million people.

 This graph from Statista shows the number of deaths in England and Wales related to cocaine from 1993 to 2018.
 In 1993, just 11 deaths were recorded, but this number has risen to 637 by 2018.